Thriftpy/thriftpy/docs/index.rst

   Currently implemented protocols and transports:

-  * binary protocol (python and cython implemention)
+  * binary protocol (python and cython)

-  * buffered transport
+  * buffered transport (python & cython)

   * tornado server and client (with tornado 4.0)

   * framed transport

+  * json protocol

 - Can directly load thrift file as module, the sdk code will be generated on the fly.

-  For example, ``pingpong = thriftpy.load("pingpong.thrift")`` will load 'pingpong.thrift' as 'pingpong' module.
+  For example, ``pingpong_thrift = thriftpy.load("pingpong.thrift", module_name="pingpong_thrift")``
+  will load 'pingpong.thrift' as 'pingpong_thrift' module.

-  Or, when import hook enabled, directly use ``import pingpong_thrift`` to import the 'pingpong.thrift' file as module.
+  Or, when import hook enabled by ``thriftpy.install_import_hook()``, you can directly use ``import pingpong_thrift`` to import the 'pingpong.thrift' file as module, you may also use ``from pingpong_thrift import PingService`` to import specific object from the thrift module.

-- Pure python, standalone implemention.
+- Pure python implemention.
 No longer need to compile & install the 'thrift' package.
-All you need is thrift file.
+All you need is thriftpy and thrift file.

 - Easy RPC server/client setup.